guardian/typerighter/README.md

 You can configure your IDE to format scala files on save according to the linting rules defined in [.scalafmt.conf](.scalafmt.conf)

 For intellij there is a guide to set up automated linting on save [here](https://www.jetbrains.com/help/idea/work-with-scala-formatter.html#scalafmt_config) and [here](https://scalameta.org/scalafmt/docs/installation.html).
 For visual studio code with metals see [here](https://scalameta.org/scalafmt/docs/installation.html#vs-code)

+## Automatic Linting

+The project contains a pre-commit hook which will automatically run the linter on all staged files.
+To enable this, run `./script/setup-hooks` from the root of the project.